SMarieWilson/SMarieWilson.github.io/README.md

 - Task Manager and Command Prompt: For verifying network connections and inspecting process details on the Windows machine.
 - nmap: For port scanning and reconnaissance.
 - msfvenom: For creating a reverse TCP shell payload and generating malware.
-- Metasploit Framework: Specifically the multi-handler for managing Command and Control (C2) connections.
+- Metasploit Framework: Specifically, the multi-handler for managing Command and Control (C2) connections.
 - Python (HTTP Server): For hosting and distributing the malware.
 - Windows Defender: To disable real-time protection for testing purposes.